miha-stopar/crypto-notes/ecc.md

 It turns out the addition of two points in Jacobian coordiantes can be done without modular inversion and is thus much faster as in affine coordinates.
 Naturally, at the end we have to transform the result back to affine coordinates (which involves modular inversion), but in elliptic curve cryptography the points have to usually be added many times (we have to calculate for example m*Q = Q + ... + Q) and we need to transform to affine coordinates only after last addition.

+## Choosing groups and hashing problem

+Let E be an elliptic curve over a field K. Every point on E generates (using group operation as above) a cyclic group G. Elliptic curve cryptography is using points in E(K) instead of some F\* for some finite field K, however it needs to be ensured that randomly chosen points and hashed points lie in G, not in all E(K) (see a discussion in [1]).

+Cryptographic schemes in F\* for some finite field F operate within a subgroup G of a particular order r, so elements chosen at random and hashed to must have order r or a factor or r.
+To ensure this, after choosing or hashing to some element x from F\*, to obtain an element from G, x is exponentiated by n/r where n = #F\*.
+Similarly, in elliptic curve cryptography, P from E(K) is multiplied by n/r where n = #E(K).

+If n = #E(K), r is prime that divides n, and r^2 does not divide n, we know there is exactly one subgroup G of E(K) of order r.
+When a random group element of G is required, we choose a random point of E(K) and multiply it by n/r.When hashing to a point of G, we first hash it to a point in E(K) and then multiply it by n/r.

 ## Elliptic Curve Discrete Logarithm Problem (ECDLP)

 The security of elliptic curve cryptosystems relies on the difficulty of ECDLP: